CAD/CAM dentistry: Difference from conventional restoration

 Chairside CAD/CAM restoration typically creates and lutes(bonds) the prosthesis the same day.
 Conventional prostheses, such as crowns, have temporaries placed for one to several weeks while a dental laboratory or in-house dental lab produces the restoration.
 The patient returns later to have the temporaries removed and the laboratory-made crown cemented or bonded in place.
 An in-house CAD/CAM system enables the dentist to create a finished inlay in as little as one hour.
 CAD/CAM systems use an optical camera to take a virtual impression by creating a 3D image which is imported into a software program and results in a computer-generated cast on which the restoration is designed.

 Bonded veneer CAD/CAM restorations are more conservative in their preparation of the tooth.
 As bonding is more effective on tooth enamel than the underlying dentin, care is taken not to remove the enamel layer.
 Though one-day service is a benefit that is typically claimed by dentists offering chairside CAD/CAM services, the dentist's time is commonly doubled and the fee is therefore doubled.

 Process

-All CAD/CAM systems consist of a computer aided design (CAD) and computer aided manufacture (CAM) stage and the key stages can broadly be summarised as the following:
+All CAD/CAM systems consist of a computer aided design (CAD) and computer aided manufacture (CAM) stage and the key stages can broadly be summarized as the following: